 - Identify students with incomplete schedules and determine adjustments needed in the master schedule.

-- Analyze sections that closed as well as those that did not load to capacity.
+- Identify sections that closed as well as those that did not load to capacity.

 - Adjust master schedule to accommodate specific situations.